 Of the collaboration David Tellis, RSSB’s Head of Information Management says, “FutureRailway is part of the Rail Safety & Standards Board.
 Their website was built several years ago on SharePoint 2010 so by 2014 it was time for a refresh.
 It was decided to move the site to SharePoint 2013 and at the same time make the site ‘responsive’ to work on various mobile and tablet platforms.”

-He continued, “Ballard Chalmers were engaged to undertake the work from project inception to ensure that requirements were fully captured.
+He continued, “Ballard Chalmers was engaged to undertake the work from project inception to ensure that requirements were fully captured.
 Mock-ups were created to confirm the appropriate look, feel and structure of the site then, within little more than a week, the new site was created, populated with relevant content and launched.
 Feedback for the upgrade project was very positive and the site continues to evolve as more content and functions are added.”